The Cotton Club (film): Music

 The soundtrack for the film was written by John Barry.
 It released on December 14, 1984, via Geffen Records.
-The album won the Grammy Award for Best Jazz Instrumental Performance, Big Band in 1986.
+The album won the Grammy Award for Best Jazz Instrumental Performance, Big Band at the 28th Annual Grammy Awards in 1986.

 Release

 Home media

 Embassy Home Entertainment paid a record $4.7 million for North America home video rights.

 The film appeared on videotape and videodisc in April 1985.
-It was the first to use the Macrovision copy protection system, on VHS and Betamax only.
+It was the first to use the Macrovision copy protection system on VHS.

 Director's cut

 In 2015, Coppola found an old Betamax video copy of his original cut that ran 25 minutes longer.
 When originally editing the picture, he acquiesced to distributors who wanted a shorter film with a different structure.
 Between 2015 and 2017, Coppola spent over $500,000 of his own money to restore the film to the original cut.
-This version, titled The Cotton Club: Encore and running 139 minutes, debuted at the Telluride Film Festival on September 1, 2017.
+This version, titled The Cotton Club: Encore and running 139 minutes, debuted at the 44th Telluride Film Festival on September 1, 2017.
 Lionsgate (owner of the Zoetrope Corporation backlog, and working in association with original studio Orion Pictures) released that version theatrically, and on DVD and Blu-ray in the fall of 2019.

-The Film Stage gave The Cotton Club: Encore a rating of A−, while Rolling Stone described the result of this version as 'eye-opening'.
+The Film Stage gave The Cotton Club: Encore a rating of A−, while Rolling Stone described the result of this version as "eye-opening".